Bruce McKenzie

 Bruce Roy McKenzie DSO DFC EGH (1 January 1919 – 24 May 1978) was a South African-born Kenyan politician.
 He was the Minister of Agriculture in Kenya during the presidency of Jomo Kenyatta, to whom he was an adviser.
-He is alleged to have been an agent for British, South African or Israeli intelligence by various people.
-He was assassinated on the orders of Ugandan dictator Idi Amin.
+He is alleged to have been an agent for British, South African or Israeli intelligence.

 Early life

 McKenzie was born in 1919 in Richmond in the Union of South Africa's Natal Province.
 He joined the South African Air Force in 1939, and was seconded during World War II to Britain's Royal Air Force and the Royal Australian Air Force with which he saw action in North Africa, commanding 458 Squadron RAAF and subsequently 17 Squadron SAAF, in the Mediterranean and European theatres.
 Following his air force service, he emigrated to Kenya in 1946 and became a prominent farmer in Nakuru.

 Political career

-In Colonial Kenya he was a member of the legislative Council, known as Legco from 1957-63 and held the post of Minister for Agriculture in 1959-60 and Minister for Land Settlement 1962-63.
+In Colonial Kenya he was a member of the legislative Council, known as Legco from 1957-63 and held the post of Minister for Agriculture in 1959–1960 and Minister for Land Settlement 1962–1963.

 Post Independence in 1963 he was an appointed member of the House of Representatives (KANU) in 1963 and appointed Minister for Agriculture and Animal Husbandry.
 He was instrumental in implementing the policy of buying land back from settlers, funded by the British Government, and transferring ownership to Kenyans.